Resources to help you better understand and comply with U.S. data privacy laws.

 - The Health Insurance Portability and Accountability Act or HIPAA, regarding protected health information.

-- Note: Squarespace Scheduling is designed to allow you to comply with the requirements of the HIPAA Security Rule.
-To learn more, visit Squarespace Scheduling.
+- Note: Acuity Scheduling is designed to allow you to comply with the requirements of the HIPAA Security Rule.
+To learn more, visit Acuity Scheduling and HIPAA.

 - The Family Educational Rights and Privacy Act or FERPA, regarding educational information.

 - Note: Unless you have a special written agreement with Squarespace, Squarespace sites and other Squarespace products may not be used to collect information covered by FERPA.

 Each of these state laws has different applicability thresholds.
 To determine whether you and your business are covered by a state law, please review the law and seek legal advice if necessary.

 For example, California’s data privacy law applies to any legal entity, organized or operated for the profit or financial benefit of its shareholders/owners, that does business in California and:

 - Has annual gross revenues greater than $25M

 - Annually buys, sells, or shares personal information of 50,000 (the CPRA changes this to 100,000) or more consumers or households

 - Derives 50% or more annual revenues from selling (the CPRA adds the concept of “sharing” so the CPRA changes this to “selling and sharing”) personal information